-[My fifth chapbook, A Funny Thing Happened on My Way to a Geology Degree, about my New York adventures, has been published by Finishing Line Press.
-If so inclined, click on Finishing Line Press and place your order.
-The cover features a beautiful painting of The White Horse Tavern, my main hangout in Greenwich Village, by New York artist Stephen Gardner, sketch-of-the-day.
+[My fifth chapbook, A Funny Thing Happened on My Way to a Geology Degree, about my New York adventures, was published in 2011 by Finishing Line Press.
+Place an order if you’re so inclined.
+The cover features a beautiful painting of The White Horse Tavern, my main hangout in Greenwich Village, by New York artist Stephen Gardner.
 Noted poet X.J.
-Kennedy calls the book “heartening, hilarious, and hugely enjoyable. . .
-Imagine!—poems that keep you fastened to your chair, expectantly turning the pages!."
+Kennedy calls the book “heartening, hilarious, and hugely enjoyable.
+Imagine! poems that keep you fastened to your chair, expectantly turning the pages!”
 And now we return to our regularly scheduled introduction.]

-Lacking practical skills, I kept on writing, first in public relations, then in advertising, then in politics.
-I free-lanced for 11 of my 33 years as a hired gun, dropping into full-time employment when free-lance work was scarce or I got an offer I couldn’t refuse.
-I was awarded an Oregon State coffee mug at my 30th class reunion for having switched jobs the most times (16).
+Lacking any practical skills, I kept on writing, first in public relations, then in advertising, then in politics.
+I free-lanced for 11 of my 34 years as a hired gun, dropping into full-time employment whenever free-lance work was scarce or I got an offer I couldn’t refuse.
+At my 30th class reunion, I was awarded a coffee mug—imprinted, ironically, with “OSU Grad”—for having switched jobs the most times (16).

 In my off hours, I churned out poems, short stories, novels, screenplays, essays, humor, children’s books, letters to the editor, op-ed articles, whatever tickled my fancy.
-That’s mostly what I’ve been doing, other than tilting at social, political and environmental windmills, since January 1, 1993, when I dropped out for the last time . . . that and rescuing the Oregon Poetry Association from oblivion, saving Canemah Bluff from development, running for state representative, showing Scottish Deerhounds, and collecting antique trade beads and old poster stamps.
+That’s mostly what I’ve been doing, other than tilting at social, political and environmental windmills, since January 1, 1993, when I dropped out for the last time . . . that and rescuing the Oregon Poetry Association from oblivion, saving Canemah Bluff from development, running for state representative, campaigning to restore Celilo Falls, showing (and living with) Scottish Deerhounds, and collecting ancient to antique trade beads, and old poster stamps.

-My work has appeared in Poetry, Measure: A Review of Formal Poetry, Poet Lore, Able Muse, The Christian Science Monitor, Hellas, Light Quarterly, Lighten Up Online (UK), et al., and, closer to home, Left Bank, Calapooya Collage, Northwest Magazine, The Oregonian, and Windfall: A Journal of Poetry of Place.
-Poems are anthologized in Stafford’s Road, Portland Lights, et al.
+My work has appeared in Poetry, Measure, Poet Lore, Able Muse, Trinacria, The Christian Science Monitor, Light Quarterly, Lighten Up Online (UK), et al., and, closer to home, Left Bank, Calapooya Collage, Northwest Magazine, The Sunday Oregonian, and Windfall: A Journal of Poetry of Place.
+Poems are anthologized in Stafford’s Road, Portland Lights, All Said & Done (UK), et al.

-Books include Petty Frogs on the Potomac, a political burlesque in verse (see Satire), and five small collections of poems: The Wild Bunch, Brother Joe, Steens Mountain Sunrise: Poems of the Northern Great Basin, Selected Sonnets, and, lastly, A Funny Thing Happened on My Way to a Geology Degree.
+Books include Petty Frogs on the Potomac (1997), a political burlesque in rhymed verse, and five small collections of poems: The Wild Bunch (1998), Brother Joe (2000), Steens Mountain Sunrise: Poems of the Northern Great Basin (2004), Selected Sonnets (2006), and, lastly, A Funny Thing Happened on My Way to a Geology Degree.